Skip to main content

 Be cautious with street food

-While street food is delicious, choose vendors with high turnover and where food is cooked fresh in front of you at high temperatures.
+Street food is worth eating, but pick vendors with steady turnover where the food is cooked fresh and hot in front of you.

 MEDIUM